 The power of technology in the service of smallholders

 Many food companies buy from large groups of smallholders.
 Most still record activities with pen and paper.
 Increasingly, they need to collect highly detailed information.
 Our Farmforce platform offers a solution.

 “It is almost impossible to meet modern documentation demands with the old methods”, says Robert Berlin, the Syngenta Foundation’s Agribusiness Manager.
-Compliance with food safety regulations, sustainability labels and other standards requires accurate information about smallholders’ planting, growing and harvesting.
+Compliance with food safety regulations, sustainability labels, and other standards require accurate information about smallholders’ planting, growing, and harvesting.
 That generates huge amounts of data.
 “Buyers who can’t manage this process properly cannot export smallholders’ crops”, he adds.
 “Everybody loses out.”

 With Farmforce, buyers and exporters can efficiently manage data from thousands of small farms.
 The cloud-based software system helps to ensure transparency and traceability.
 “By making this easier, we want to encourage companies to buy from smallholders”, emphasizes Berlin.
 Access to sophisticated markets allows farmers to tap into lucrative sources of income and improve their livelihoods.
 “Farmforce can help companies meet safety and sustainability standards such as GlobalG.A.P”, he continues.
 Checklists explain what the certifiers expect.
 “Automating the recording of key information also lowers the cost of achieving compliance”, Berlin points out.